codeclown/yea/README.md

 .query(object)
 ```

-Where `object` is key-value object of query parameters to set.
-Will be encoded using `URLSearchParams#toString`.
+Where `object` is key-value object of query parameters to set (will be encoded using `URLSearchParams#toString`), or a valid query string.

 ### headers